 The Distance Learning Office provides instructional support for students, faculty and staff participating in e-learning through online courses, hybrid and web-assisted courses, video-conferencing, virtual classes, professional development, media creation, and course design.

 Moodle is the online course delivery system used by HCC.
 Access your online courses using the Moodle link below.
 New students registering for the upcoming semester will not show up immediately in Moodle.
 Check back two weeks prior to the start of the semester to log in and visit the Student Orientation course, which contains a section on Using Moodle.
 Be advised you will not see your other courses until 8 AM on the first day of instruction.
 Check your course schedule for start dates.
 If you need to register, contact your advisor or the department assistant for your program of study.
-If you still need to enroll at HCC, contact Student Services.
+If you need to apply to HCC, contact Student Services.

 Hours and Contact Information